moweiran/ffmpeg-switch-demo/README.md

 1. Ensure all videos have the same resolution, frame rate, and audio settings
 2. Check that your RTMP server has sufficient bandwidth
 3. Verify that the GOP sizes are consistent across videos

-### Black screen during transitions
+4. Confirm all videos are encoded with the same parameters

+### Transitions causing stuttering

-1. Make sure videos have frequent keyframes (GOP size of 50 or less)
+1. Make sure videos have keyframes aligned at consistent intervals (GOP size of 50)
-2. Check that videos have the same resolution and aspect ratio
+2. Use the ultrafast preset and zerolatency tuning for real-time encoding
+3. Ensure proper termination of previous FFmpeg processes before starting new ones

+### Connection Issues

-3. Verify that the RTMP server is properly configured
+1. Verify the RTMP server URL is correct

-### FFmpeg errors

-1. Check that videos exist in the `/videos` directory
-2. Verify that videos are valid and not corrupted
+2. Check that the RTMP server is running and accessible
-3. Ensure sufficient system resources for encoding
+3. Ensure firewall settings allow RTMP traffic (usually port 1935)

 ## License